Workflow-Examples

 Store the invoices at a place where the finance can access them for processing the reimbursement.

-Vacation Requests
+4. Vacation Requests Workflow

 With time-off or vacation requests, the goal of the process is to approve planned, scheduled days off.
 Without a workflow system, employees typically send requests through email, and the respective boss/coordinator/approver maintains a log through spreadsheets.